 The modified drift-diffusion equations used to train DDNet are obtained by rescaling Eq.~\ref{eq:DD} according to the scaling factors in \cite[Table 2.4.1]{1985Markowich}:

 In Eq.~\ref{eq:DD_scaled}, we have introduced the scaling constant $\lambda=\lambda_D/\ell$, where $\lambda_D=\sqrt{\frac{\epsilon_s U_t}{q \tilde{C}(x)}}$ is the Debye length of the device, and $\ell$ is a characteristic device length chosen such that it is of the same order of magnitude as the diameter of the semiconductor simulation domain $\Omega$, $\ell = O(\text{diameter}(\Omega))$.
 A complete description of the scalings and variables can be found in Section 1 and Table S1 of the Supplementary Information.
 The equations in~\ref{eq:DD_scaled} are obtained to aid with the numerical treatment of the functions $\hat{\phi}$, $\hat{n}$, and $\hat{p}$~\cite{1985Markowich}.
-In particular, this formulation helps dealing with the large dynamic ranges of $\hat{n}$ and $\hat{p}$, which typically span between twelve and sixteen orders of magnitude for silicon, but they can reach up to forty orders of magnitude for materials like GaN.
+In particular, this formulation helps deal with the large dynamic ranges of $\hat{n}$ and $\hat{p}$, which typically span between twelve and sixteen orders of magnitude for silicon, but they can reach up to forty orders of magnitude for materials like GaN.
 To do so, $\hat{n}$ and $\hat{p}$ are rescaled by $\tilde{C}$, defined as $\tilde{C}=O(C_{\text{max}})$, which ensures that the maximum value of $\hat{n}$ and $\hat{p}$ is unity, while $\hat{\phi}$ is rescaled by $U_t$.

 To capture the full dynamic ranges of $\hat{n}$ and $\hat{p}$ we rescale the outputs according to $\hat{p}/\tilde{C}$ and $\hat{n}/\tilde{C}$ and train according to the newly defined variables -log($\hat{p}/\tilde{C}$) or -log($\hat{n}/\tilde{C}$), which compress their dynamic range.
-Finally, the outputs are exponentially transformed through a hard constraint~\cite{lu_physics-informed_2021} as $e^{-\text{log}(\hat{n}/\tilde{C})}$ and $e^{-\text{log}(\hat{p})}$, thereby recovering the full dynamic range of the solutions.
-For a more careful discussion of this logarithmic formulation and a comparison with a traditional PINN and included the analysis in Section 3 of the Supplementary Information.
+Finally, the outputs are exponentially transformed through a hard constraint~\cite{lu_physics-informed_2021} as $e^{-\text{log}(\hat{n}/\tilde{C})}$ and $e^{-\text{log}(\hat{p}/\tilde{C})}$, thereby recovering the full dynamic range of the solutions.
+We have compared the training using the logarithmic scaling with a traditional PINN and included the analysis in Section 3 of the Supplementary Information.
 We show that the traditional PINN framework achieves precision comparable to DDNet for the electrostatic potential, as shown in Figure S1.
 However, Figure S2 shows that the traditional PINN fails to capture the full dynamic range for $n$ and $p$.